 1. Scheduling Tweets in Advance

 As a busy entrepreneur, you don’t have much time to tweet spontaneously.
-Save time and effort with a tweet scheduling solution that lets you plan out an entire week’s tweets during the course of a single half-hour block.
+Save time and effort with a tweet scheduling or an auto like solution that lets you plan out an entire week’s tweets during the course of a single half-hour block.
 Or, tap a trusted associate (such as a social media manager, if your company has one) to tweet from your personal account on your behalf.

 2. Sharing Useful Content for Other Entrepreneurs

 Spend some time seeking out useful content created by other entrepreneurs, then sharing it with your Twitter followers.
 Many of the tweets issued by Miami-based entrepreneur George Otte follow this pattern.
 Let your tweets be guided by a simple test: if you find it interesting, your followers probably will too.

 If you have an employee or associate who tweets on your behalf, make it clear who’s tweeting and when.
 Many public figures, such as politicians and Fortune 500 business executives, add initials to the end of every tweet they personally compose.
 If your initials are “HD,” for instance, you’d add “- HD” to the end of your own tweets.

 Try to avoid tweeting about topics with which you’re not familiar.
 As a business owner, you’re an expert in plenty of domains, so there’s no shortage of topics about which you can opine.
 Staying within your core domains helps avoid misunderstandings with fellow Twitter users or erroneous tweets that require corrections — neither of which are good for your personal or corporate brand.